 My debut romantic comedy with Sourcebooks, Making Waves, was nominated for Best Contemporary Romance in the 2011 RT Book Reviewers’ Choice Awards, and the Chicago Tribune wrote, “Fenske’s wildly inventive plot and wonderfully quirky characters provide the perfect literary antidote to any romance reader’s summer reading doldrums.”
 I hit the USA Today bestseller list for the first time in 2016, and in 2017, my rom-com Now That It’s You was a finalist for the RITA Award (kinda like the Oscars of the romance industry).
 Sergeant Sexypants became my second RITA Award finalist in 2019, and I’ve now published more than 40 rom-coms with translations in more than half a dozen languages.

-I currently live in Bend, Oregon with my husband, his offspring, and more pets than I can admit to without frightening my neighbors.
+I currently live in Bend, Oregon with my husband, kiddos, and more pets than I can admit to without frightening my neighbors.

 OFFICIAL AUTHOR BIO

 (for official use and promotional crap)

 When Tawna Fenske finished her English lit degree at 22, she celebrated by filling a giant trash bag full of romance novels and dragging it everywhere until she’d read them all.
 Now she’s a RITA Award finalist, USA Today bestselling author who writes humorous fiction, risqué romance, and heartwarming love stories with a quirky twist.
 Publishers Weekly has praised Tawna’s offbeat romances with multiple starred reviews and noted, “There’s something wonderfully relaxing about being immersed in a story filled with over-the-top characters in undeniably relatable situations.
 Heartache and humor go hand in hand.”